Youngs Crossing upgrade, Joyner

 Youngs Crossing Road closed due to flooding

 The project spans more than one kilometre from Protheroe Road to Dayboro Road.
-The new river crossing involves construction of a 212 metre bridge, located to the west of the current road.
+The new river crossing involves construction of a bridge, approximately 200 metres in length, located to the west of the current road.

 Project alignment and key benefits